Israel, Turkey row over Zionism deepens rift between ex-allies

 "This is an ignorant and hateful attack on the Jewish people and against a movement with peace at its core, which relegates Prime Minster Erdogan to the level of (Iranian President) Mahmoud Ahmadinejad and, to Soviet leaders who used anti-Zionism as a euphemism for anti-Semitism," Goldschmidt said in an emailed statement.

-"The irony of these comments will not be lost on the families of those slaughtered during the Armenian genocide, a crime still not recognized by the Turkish government," he added.
+"The irony of these comments will not be lost on the families of those slaughtered during the Armenian genocide, a crime still not recognised by the Turkish government," he added.

 The White House also condemned the remarks.

-Note: (This story was corrected to change the wording in paragraph 7 to "comparison to fascism" from "'comparison to Nazism'" after Israeli PM's office corrected statement)